Sweetwater Red Trail: Hiking at Sweetwater Creek

 The two mile Sweetwater Red Trail hikes to historic mill ruins, rushing rapids and small waterfalls at Atlanta's Sweetwater Creek State Park.

-The Sweetwater Red Trail is one of Sweetwater Creek’s most popular in this gorgeous park near Atlanta, traveling the banks of the rushing, whitewater-filled creek a half mile to Civil War-era mill ruins.
+The Sweetwater Red Trail is one of the most popular trails at Sweetwater Creek State Park, a rolling, scenic state park near Atlanta. traveling the banks of the rushing, whitewater-filled creek a half mile to Civil War-era mill ruins.
 The Sweetwater Red Trail departs the mill to explore the boulder-filled sandy shores of Sweetwater Creek, scrambling over tall rock outcrops on the creek’s banks.
-This moderately difficult 2 mile out-and-back hike or trail run catches incredible outdoor fun within quick driving distance of metro Atlanta. ( Check out more of Sweetwater Creek’s most popular hiking and running trails at this beautiful Georgia State Park near Atlanta.)
+This moderately difficult 2 mile out-and-back hike or trail run catches incredible outdoor fun within quick driving distance of metro Atlanta.
+(Check out more of Sweetwater Creek’s most popular hiking and running trails at this beautiful Georgia State Park near Atlanta.)

 The Sweetwater Red Trail departs the trailhead near the park’s modern, LEED-certified interpretive center (view maps and driving directions), hiking through a fern-filled, young deciduous forest.
 The trail dives elevation downhill, meandering in wide switchbacks in an approach of Sweetwater Creek’s banks.
 The trail reaches a junction at .15 mile, turning south to follow Sweetwater Creek downstream.
 Regularly-spaced red blazes mark the trail, tracing the wide, slow flow of the creek on trail left.